acep-uaf/sw-cf-gcs-untar/README.md

   - Description: The Google Cloud region where the Cloud Function will be deployed and run.
 Example values are `us-west1`, `europe-west1`, etc.

 - **SERVICE_ACCOUNT**=`<value>`:
   - Description: The service account under which the Cloud Function will run.
-This defines the permissions that the Cloud Function has during execution.
+This defines the permissions that the Cloud Function has at deployment.

 - **SOURCE**=`<value>`:
   - Description: Path to the source code of the Cloud Function.
 Typically, this points to a directory containing all the necessary files for the function.